 By having much time to do your paper, you will pay more attention to the content.
 As a result, the chances of copying other peoples’ work are minimal.
-While working under pressure, on the other hand, you could be tempted to copy.
+While working under pressure, on the other hand, you could be tempted to cheat.
 You could also lack time to proofread and ensure your paper is cited appropriately.

-2. Cite Other People’s Works Appropriately
+2. Cite Other People’s Works

 In-text citation in APA and MLA format looks like…

 - APA – Watson (2019) claims that… or There is a close relation between…(Watson, 2019)